 The 9602-LP has the ability to ignore all incoming messages when encryption is selected.
 This is done by setting the decryption key to all 0s or by never setting it since its default value is all 0s.
 The only AT command that is affected is the ^KD - Key for Decryption command.
 The ^KE - Key for encryption command works the same way as before and rejects all 0s as an unsafe key and thus forces another key to be entered before encryption can be used.
 The ^KZ command will reset both the encryption and decryption keys to 0.
 If only the encryption key is entered after the keys are zeroized with the ^KZ command, then all incoming messages will be blocked.
 If encryption is not selected with the ^UE command, then all incoming messages are allowed.
-In tracking mode, since there are no incoming messages and the +SBDIX command.
+In tracking mode, since there are no incoming messages and the +SBDRING alerts are not needed the +SBDI command is used to send GPS reports rather than the +SBDIX command.
 For this block no change is required in the Encryption Module or any software that uses it.
 Users just need to be created with IMEI records that have a decryption key but no encryption key.